12 Star Trek Gadgets That Now Exist

 9. Warp Drive

 No one in Star Trek ever sits down and explains how a warp drive works in detail, but we know it has something to do with bending space and traveling faster than the speed of light.
-Doesn’t seem possible, but NASA has suggested that a warp drive is possible.
+Doesn’t seem possible, but NASA is working on it.

 Captain Kirk was pretty handy with a phaser, and he didn’t always set his to stun.
 Ironically, we’ve been using something similar since the first Iraq War.
 Known as a dazzler, the directed-energy weapon sends a pulse of electromagnetic radiation to stop someone cold in their tracks.